Cleaning furniture

 4

 Lampshades made from parchment are usually very delicate, so it is important to clean them frequently with a duster.
 But if it is very dirty, mix some water with a splash of white vinegar to clean it.
+White vinegar is a natural disinfectant that can effectively lift grime without harsh chemicals.
 Dip a clean cloth in this mixture and use it to gently wipe the lamp to remove any excess dirt.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 4